foo-software/lighthouse-check-action/README.md

 # Lighthouse Check Action

 A GitHub Action for running **multiple** Lighthouse audits automatically in a workflow with a rich set of bonus features.
+Run with one simple input or advanced customization including **Slack** notifications, **AWS S3** HTML report uploads, and more!

 <table>
   <tr>